 On January the 18th, they were some 80 miles from Vahsel Bay and the pack closed in once again at 76°30'S, 31°30'W. A week later they were still there, the loose ice appeared to be freezing together.
 It should have been the peak of the summer, instead, the Endurance was surrounded by a plain of unbroken congealed ice.

-After reaching the furthest south point of 76°58' on the 21st of February, slowly it became apparent that the ship was being taken northwards by the movements of the ice.
+After reaching what would be their furthest south point of 76°58' on the 21st of February, slowly it became apparent that the ship was being taken northwards by the movements of the ice.
 After a maiden voyage of 12,000 miles including 1,000 of it hard won through pack ice, the ship was thwarted only 60 miles from its destination.
 Shackleton informed the men that they should prepare for a winter in the pack ice.
-His own disappointment must have been intense, it had been a great financial strain to mount the expedition at all and was perhaps his last chance of a successful Antarctic adventure.
-At one point, they could even see very faintly in the distance the land above Vahsel Bay as the movements of the ice took them past.
+His own disappointment must have been intense, it had been a great financial strain to mount the expedition at all and this was perhaps his last chance of a successful Antarctic adventure.
+At one point, they could even see very faintly in the distance the land above Vahsel Bay as the movements of the ice took them by.

 The crew resigned themselves to their fate, Shackleton kept up the hope that once released from the pack in the spring, they would be able to sail back to Vahsel Bay and complete their goal of the Trans-Antarctic crossing.
 They were drifting in unknown waters, the Antarctic Peninsula lay to the West, but the nearest known feature was 600 miles away at the tip of Alexander Island.
 The greatest threat was from the mixture of characters on board the ship in the circumstances of boredom, inactivity, disappointment at not achieving their goal and worries of the hopelessness of their fate.